schuetzgroup/sdt-python/README.md

 - much more.

-Extended documentation can be found at https://hal.iap.tuwien.ac.at/py_sdt_doc/
+Extensive documentation can be found at https://hal.iap.tuwien.ac.at/py_sdt_doc/

 Requirements